father with baby on the lap

 Me and my son.

-So, I truly believe that having your family pictures taken are important.
+So, I truly believe that having your family pictures taken is important.
 It is also the reason why I do not want my style to be posed.
 I do not want you all looking into the camera.
 I want my pictures to show a true connection between your family.
 One that shows the love you have for each other.
+Every family is unique, and I will take photos that will make you say, ‘This is us!’
+You can read more here about how I capture your family in a way that makes you feel truly seen and appreciated.

 A family photograph of mother, father and son.
 The importance of family photography.